Texas police officer and suspect killed in a shooting; two other people were found dead

 “SWAT officers arrived on scene and forced entry into the residence … to rescue the victims,” Henderson said.
 “As SWAT officers entered the suspect immediately fired his gun at the officers and the SWAT officers returned fire.”

-Two officers and the suspect were struck by the gunfire with the suspect being killed at the scene and the two officers taken to a hospital, where one died and the second was in stable condition, Henderson said.
+Two officers and the suspect were struck by the gunfire.
+The suspect was killed at the scene and the two officers were taken to a hospital, where one died and the second was in stable condition, Henderson said.

-“Two apparent victims of the suspect were located inside of the residence with fatal injuries” and were dead at the scene, Henderson said.
+“Two apparent victims of the suspect were located inside of the residence with fatal injuries,” Henderson said.

 No names have been released.